 Earning Honors Credits

 To graduate with the Honors or Honors with Distinction diploma, a student must amass either 15 or 21 Honors credits.
-These Honors credits may be obtained in a variety of ways.
+These Honors credits may be obtained in a variety of ways (see Diploma Options).

 All Honors courses must earn a grade of "B" or above to earn Honors credits.

-- For students pursuing the Honors diploma (thesis option), the 15 Honors credits may include at most 6 credit hours with any specific academic prefix.
-For example, at most six credit hours of Honors-level coursework coded as ENG XXX may apply.
-The remaining 9 hours must be from other disciplines.
+- For students pursuing the Honors diploma (thesis option), the 15 Honors credits may include at most two courses with any specific academic prefix.
+For example, at most two courses of Honors-level coursework coded as ENG XXX may apply.
+The remaining Honors credit hours must be from other disciplines.

-- For students pursuing the Honors diploma (courses-only option) or Honors with Distinction diploma, the 21 Honors credits may include at most 9 hours with any specific academic prefix.
-The breadth requirement does not apply to the credit hours obtained as part of thesis research.
+- For students pursuing the Honors diploma (courses-only option) or Honors with Distinction diploma, the 21 Honors credits may include at most 3 courses with any specific academic prefix.
+The breadth requirement does not apply to the courses taken as part of an Honors thesis project.

-- Students may earn no more than 12 Honors credits from courses at the 100- or 200-level, combined.
+- Students may earn Honors credits from no more than four courses at the 100- or 200-level, combined.

 Situations Where One Credit Hour of Coursework Equals One Honors Credit